-DEPARTMENT OF MANAGEMENT
+DEPARTMENT OF MANAGEMENT AND INFORMATION SYSTEMS

-Dr. John E. Oliver, Head Room 206, Pound Hall
+Dr. John Oliver, Head Room 206, Pound Hall

-The Department of Management offers the Bachelor of Business Administration degree (BBA) with a major in management.
+The Department of Management and Information Systems offers the Bachelor of Business Administration degree (BBA) with a major in Management.
 The department also offers courses in the Master of Business Administration (MBA) degree program.
+There is no major in Information Systems, and no minors are offered.

-The management major is designed to give students the basic knowledge, skills, and values of management that build upon the foundation provided by the University Core Curriculum and that are required for professional careers in management.
-Moreover, through a series of sequenced courses, the department prepares the student for more advanced study in management.
-The department's programs adhere to a systemic approach which emphasizes the connections between the individual, organization systems, and the environment.
-The department's programs stress the importance of critical thinking skills, an appreciation of diverse cultural perspectives, and the application of knowledge to address policy disputes and social issues.
+The Management major is designed to give the student the basic knowledge, skills, and values of management that build upon the foundation provided by the University Core Curriculum and that are required for professional careers in management.
+Moreover, through a series of sequenced courses, the Department prepares the student for more advanced study in management.
+The Department's programs adhere to a systemic approach which emphasizes the connections between the individual, organization systems, and the environment.
+The Department's programs stress the importance of critical thinking skills, an appreciation of diverse cultural perspectives, and the application of knowledge to address policy disputes and social issues.
 The program in management is designed to prepare students for careers in business management.